 Unfortunately, many Dachshunds have to be put to sleep because their back is injured, and they can’t function normally or walk.
 As a result, it’s important to make sure your Dachshund is active and getting the proper nutrients.

 Average sized Shih Tzus have an average lifespan of 13 years.
 However, teacup Shih Tzus are not as healthy, and generally don’t live as long as the normal-sized dogs.
 The ones that are the healthiest will weigh between 7 and 16 pounds, while teacup Shih Tzus will only weigh two or three pounds.

 These smaller dogs are extremely fragile and may have issues with their health.
 In fact, the leading cause of death for Shih Tzus is cancer.
 As a result, it is highly recommended that Shih Tzu owners get their furry friend spayed earlier rather than later.
 This will reduce the possibility of your female dog contracting ovarian or mammary cancer.
 In addition, spaying your male dog will decrease his chances of getting testicular cancer.

-By doing your due diligence to keep your pup healthy, you can ensure that he or she lives a long, happy, and healthy life – regardless of their breed!
+By doing your due diligence you can optimize your dog’s lifespan, and ensure that he or she lives a long, happy, and healthy life – regardless of their breed!